-Minnesota courts use the child support guidelines in the law to set a child support amount by considering the incomes of both parents and the number of joint children.
-The guidelines include a parenting expense adjustment that reduces the basic child support to offset the costs of caring for the children during parenting time.
+Minnesota courts use the child support guidelines in the law to set child support amounts by considering the incomes of both parents and the number of children.
+The guidelines include a parenting expense adjustment that may reduce the basic child support to offset the costs of caring for the children during parenting time.

-- Reduce conflict between parents over parenting time
+- Reduces conflict between parents over parenting time

-- Acknowledge that more parenting time means higher expenses for parents who pay support
+- Acknowledges that more parenting time means higher expenses for parents who pay support

-- Recognize a child's need to have the "basics" in both homes
+- Recognizes a child's need to have the "basics" in both homes

 If you want more information, read the FAQ: Child Support Parenting Expense Adjustment Law document in the Department of Human Services eDocs library or click on the links below.